Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Outlook

 The size and longevity of buildings is also an issue not often discussed in the LCE community, given the focus primarily on robotics, with much shorter life cycle.
 Considering that many of these applications assume permanent or at least semi-permanent installations over decades, we must understand how the very same natural elements that we here consider the actuation triggers for LCEs might also cause failures or erode the polymers' ability to actuate and sense.
-Strategically, some implementations, such as coating windows for storm sensing, might be applied on the interior of buildings.
-However this is not always possible, for instance, on building envelopes that are dynamically adjusting to exterior humidity and temperature variations for modulating air flow.
+It is not always possible to apply the LCEs on the interior of buildings, for instance, on building envelopes that are dynamically adjusting to exterior humidity and temperature variations for modulating air flow.
 Long-term exposure to sunlight, large variations in temperature, strong winds, rain, snow and even hail are conditions that the LCEs, at least up to a point, must sustain when applied on a building exterior.
 From this point of view, as well as from the point of view of minimizing the financial and ecological costs of massive scale-up of LCE production, it is noteworthy that bioderived LCEs have started appearing on the research arena.
-The humidity-driven motor ribbon of Geng et al.\cite{Geng2013} was made of HPC, the same cellulose derivative that is commonly used as excipient in the pharmaceutical industry.
-Very recently, MacLachlan and co-workers succeeded in making the first mechanochromic CLCE based on cellulose nanocrystals.\cite{Boott2020} Although this was still a hybrid of oil-based and cellulose-derived components, such developments hint at future LCEs which can be sustainably produced and which are less sensitive to weather, given that cellulose is the main component of all plants on Earth.
+The humidity-driven motor ribbon of Geng et al.~\cite{Geng2013} was made of HPC, the same cellulose derivative that is commonly used as excipient in the pharmaceutical industry.
+Very recently, MacLachlan and co-workers succeeded in making the first mechanochromic CLCE based on cellulose nanocrystals~\cite{Boott2020}.
+Although this was still a hybrid of oil-based and cellulose-derived components, such developments hint at future LCEs which can be sustainably produced and which are less sensitive to weather, given that cellulose is the main component of all plants on Earth.
+Cellulose-based liquid crystals stabilized by soft water-soluble polymers have also been demonstrated as humidity-responsive actuators \cite{Wu2016}, even if they are not classical LCEs.
+With the current strong interest in liquid crystals based on cellulose, chitin or other polysaccharides \cite{Almeida2018,Parker2017}, it is likely that we will see this class of materials being used more and more to produce LCEs in a sustainable manner and at low cost.